-This statement is made in accordance with section 54 (1) of the Modern Slavery Act 2015 (MSA) by Inland Homes Plc and each of its group companies for the financial reporting period to 30 September 2020.
+The Slavery and Human Trafficking Statement (“the Statement”) is made in accordance with section 54 (1) of the Modern Slavery Act 2015 by Inland Homes plc and each of its group companies for the financial reporting year to 30 September 2022.

-Inland Homes Plc has a zero-tolerance approach to modern slavery within in our business operations and supply chain.
-In this statement, we set out our approach to meeting the requirements of the Modern Slavery Act.
+Inland Homes plc has a zero-tolerance approach to modern slavery within our business operations and supply chain.
+In this Statement, we set out our approach to meeting the requirements of the Modern Slavery Act.

 Training and staff awareness

-This statement and the associated policies remain subject to annual monitoring and review.
+This Statement and the associated polices remain subject to annual monitoring and review.